 - 53 are chemicals that can cause reproductive disorders and harm the development of children

 - 27 are chemicals that can disrupt the hormone system

 - 21 are chemicals associated with respiratory illnesses

 These compounds have been found to have an affect on:

-2. Prep the body for seasonal change: Your body naturally goes through some purging with the change of season to prepare itself for new climate conditions, seasonal food changes and new activities.
-However, because we don’t eat seasonally, ingest processed foods, and inhale pollutants our body struggles to make the changes on it’s own.
-A detox helps the body do what it’s supposed to do naturally.
+2. Prep the Healthy Body for seasonal change: Your Healthy Body naturally goes through some purging with the change of season to prepare itself for new climate conditions, seasonal food changes and new activities.
+However, because we don’t eat seasonally, ingest processed foods, and inhale pollutants our Healthy Body struggles to make the changes on it’s own.
+A detox helps the Healthy Body do what it’s supposed to do naturally.